ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 and Subject Alt Name, even though the key pairs are different).
 This allows a quote from the device, signed by an AK, to be linked directly to the device that provided it, by examining the corresponding AK certificate.
-If the Subject and Subject Alt Names in the AK certificate don't match, and they're not signed by the same authority the Verifier will not be able to detect an Asokan-style man-in-the-middle attack (see {{mitm}}).
+If the Subject and Subject Alt Names in the AK certificate don't match the corresponding DevID certifcate, or they're  signed by differing authorities the Verifier may signal the detection of an Asokan-style man-in-the-middle attack (see {{mitm}}).

 * Network devices that are expected to use secure zero touch provisioning as specified in {{RFC8572}})
-  MUST be shipped by the manufacturer with pre-provisioned keys (Initial DevID and AK, called IDevID and IAK).
+  MUST be shipped by the manufacturer with pre-provisioned keys (Initial DevID and Initial AK, called IDevID and IAK).
+IDevID and IAK certificates MUST both be signed by the Endorser (typically the device manufacturer).
 Inclusion of an IDevID and IAK by a vendor does not preclude a mechanism whereby an administrator can define Local Identity and Attestation Keys (LDevID and LAK) if desired.
-IDevID and IAK certificates MUST both be signed by the Endorser (typically the device manufacturer).

 ## RIV Information Flow